-- 1. Observe the correctness of algorithms using inductive proofs and invariants.
-(K2) - 2.
-Analyze asymptotic runtime complexity of algorithms for real world problems.
-(K4) - 3.
-Identify the optimal solutions by using advanced design and analysis of algorithm techniques.
-(K2) - 4.
-Illustrate and derive dynamic-programming paradigm and apply when an algorithmic design Situation calls for it.
-(K3) - 5.
-Categorize the search space and optimization problem techniques.
-(K4)
+- 1. Assess the correctness of algorithms using inductive proofs and invariants. - 2.
+Analyze the asymptotic runtime complexity of algorithms for real world problems. - 3.
+Identify the optimal solutions by using advanced design and analysis of algorithm techniques. - 4.
+Describe the dynamic-programming paradigm and explain when an algorithmic design Situation calls for it - 5.
+Identify the search space and optimization problem techniques. - 6.
+Distinguish the problems and its complexity as polynomial and NP problem.